vincecarse/EC331/Comments_and_Thoughts/README.md

 - Fix 'alignment' of district distance data by rows (2 row lag from 262)
 - Create 'info table' for all adjacent districts (tax rates etc)
 - Create variables for whether a district is at its revenue threshold
+  - Create 'gap' variables, like how difference between two bordering districts' wealth/spending levels changes
+  - Also consider comparing 'macro' differences in student/teacher characteristics
 - Link district info to distance
   - Requires using 'dist_info_file' and 'big_panel2'
+- Could go back to '96/'97 and get info from then too (won't have as good school data though)

 ## Thoughts
 - Main code is called something like 'VAM'